Applications are now being accepted for the 2021-2022 Mentee Cohort. Applications are due by October 25, 2021 to Jared Littman at email@example.com.

 - Be available, responsive and respectful of time commitments

 - Participate fully in scheduled phone meetings

 - Remain open to feedback from Mentor

-- Seek opportunities to continually grow professionally and to contribute to NCURA at the regional and national levels
+- Seek opportunities to continually grow professionally, and to contribute to NCURA at the regional and national levels.
+This includes

-- Must have his/her institution written support, including partial financial support for attendance at the Region II Spring meeting, including a one-day retreat the day before the meeting, for their participation in this program
+- Must have his/her institution’s written support, including partial financial support for travel to and attendance at the Region II meeting, time for participation in the May 2022 Retreat, and for their participation in this program for its duration.

 - Assist Mentee in setting his/her goals and objectives

 - Help the Mentee devise a viable Leadership and/or Professional Development Plan

 - Be accessible to Mentee based on a mutually agreed upon schedule

 - Participate in monthly calls with Program Committee